Star Wars: Episode III – Revenge of the Sith: Critical response

 Most critics have considered the film to be the best of the prequel trilogy.
 A. O. Scott of The New York Times concluded that it was "the best of the four episodes Mr. Lucas has directed", and equal to The Empire Strikes Back as "the richest and most challenging movie in the cycle".
 J.R.
-Jones, a Chicago Reader critic who disliked The Phantom Menace and Attack of the Clones, gave the film a positive review, saying that it had a "relatively thoughtful story".
+Jones, a Chicago Reader critic who disliked The Phantom Menace and Attack of the Clones, gave it a score of three out of four, saying, "Lucas has woven into the action and effects a relatively thoughtful story about a young man meant for greatness but corrupted by his own fear and confusion, a story more Shakespearean than Arthurian".
+Peter Travers of Rolling Stone gave the film a scoring of two out of four stars, saying, "Drink the Kool-Aid.
+Wear blinders.
+Cover your ears.
+Because that's the only way you can totally enjoy Revenge of the Sith".
+David Sterritt of The Christian Science Monitor gave it a B and said, "On the action-adventure level, it's a sure-fire delight for fans, a punchy entertainment for average sci-fi buffs, and a colorful rocket-ride for moviegoers who just want a good time on Saturday night".
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four stars, writing "If [Lucas] got bogged down in solemnity and theory in Episode II: Attack of the Clones, the Force is in a jollier mood this time, and Revenge of the Sith is a great entertainment", but he noted that "the dialogue throughout the movie is once again its weakest point".

 Though many critics and fans viewed Revenge of the Sith as the strongest of the three prequels, some viewers thought it was more or less on par with the previous two episodes.
 Much of the criticism was directed towards the dialogue, particularly the film's romantic scenes; critics claimed this demonstrated Lucas's weakness as a writer of dialogue, a subject with which Lucas openly agreed when receiving the Lifetime Achievement Award from the American Film Institute.
 Some film critics and fans criticized Hayden Christensen's acting, calling it "wooden".
-A retrospective review by Time felt that Christensen's maligned performance was in part affected by the screenwriting.
+Following a reappraisal of the prequel trilogy, a retrospective review by Time felt that Christensen's maligned performance was in part affected by the screenwriting.